WORMHOLE LABRIPERIPATETIC BALLAD OF A NOMAD IN LONDON

 Poetic and philosophical vision in real, remembered and imaginary spaces of a nomad in London through an indeterminate length of time .
 The title refers to the ontological question of presence in a world now based on a kind of absenteeism, i.e., where the mind becomes divided from the personal, absorbed by virtual collectivism intrinsic to the mega-urban context, in this case London.

-Although there is no obvious cinematic narrative, a progression exists in the unravelling of the visuals emphasised by the music score and superimposed contextual sounds. it is based on two main perspectives.
-One, the personal journey in time and space of the maker, concentrating the focus therefore mainly on areas of London encountered in his life and containing the remnants of abstracted memories directly linked to the idea of the Mnemonic City insofar as it is translating signs into a deep emotion attached to each of these places.
+Although there is no obvious cinematic narrative, a progression exists in the unraveling of the visuals emphasized by the music score and superimposed contextual sounds. it is based on two main perspectives.
+One, the personal journey in time and space, of the maker, concentrating the focus therefore mainly on areas of London encountered in his life and containing the remnants of abstracted memories directly linked to the idea of the Mnemonic City insofar as it is translating signs into a deep emotion attached to each of these places.

 Two, a perspective relating to archetypal complexes residing in those memories and containing universal mythology, the elements of which are played out throughout the animation by way of various alterations and transformations but also through specific symbols such as ‘the tower’, ‘the moon’, the shadow’, ‘the hand’,’the throne’, or the elements such as water and fire.